COVID-19 Vaccine Frequently Asked Questions

 Less commonly, some people who received the vaccine had stomachache, nausea, vomiting, and diarrhea, and a few people had chills and sometimes a fever.

 We do not expect that there will be long-term side effects from the vaccines, but at the moment we do not have long-term safety data.

-No. The technology used to produce these mRNA vaccines does not involve live virus.
+No. The technologies used to produce these vaccines do not contain COVID-19 virus.

 The current vaccine is not approved for children under 16 years of age.
 Studies to evaluate safety and efficacy are ongoing in children.

 Pfizer has requested that its Emergency Use Authorization be expanded to include 12-15-year-olds.

 The Pfizer-BioNTech and Moderna vaccines both include a two-injection series.
 It is important to complete the two doses in order to maximize your chances of protection.
 For the Pfizer vaccine, the second dose should be administered 3 weeks (21 days with a grace period of 4 days, 17-21 days) after the first.
 If more than three weeks pass since the first vaccine is received, the second dose should be given at the earliest opportunity.
 There is no need to repeat any doses.
 The Moderna vaccine’s second dose should be administered 28 days after the first.